public-apis/public-apis/CONTRIBUTING.md

 _Without proper [CORS configuration](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) an API will only be usable server side._

+After you've created a branch on your fork with your changes, it's time to [make a pull request][pr-link].

+*Please follow the guidelines given below while making a Pull Request to the Public APIs*

+## Pull Request Guidelines

-Please continue to follow the alphabetical ordering that is in place per section.
-Each table column should be padded with one space on either side.
+* Continue to follow the alphabetical ordering that is in place per section.
+* Each table column should be padded with one space on either side.

-If an API seems to fall into multiple categories, please place the listing within the section most in line with the services offered through the API.
+* If an API seems to fall into multiple categories, please place the listing within the section most in line with the services offered through the API.
 For example, the Instagram API is listed under `Social` since it is mainly a social network, even though it could also apply to `Photography`.

-## Pull Request

-After you've created a branch on your fork with your changes, it's time to [make a pull request][pr-link]!
+* Add one link per Pull Request.
+* Make sure the PR title is in the format of `Add Api-name API` *for e.g.*: `Add Blockchain API`
+* Use a short descriptive commit message. *for e.g.*: ❌`Update Readme.md`  ✔ `Add Blockchain API to Cryptocurrency`
+* Search previous Pull Requests or Issues before making a new one, as yours may be a duplicate.
+* Don't mention the TLD(Top Level Domain) in the name of the API. *for e.g.*: ❌Gmail.com ✔Gmail
+* Please make sure the API has proper documentation.
+* Please make sure you squash all commits together before opening a pull request.
+If your pull request requires changes upon review, please be sure to squash all additional commits as well.
+[This wiki page][squash-link] outlines the squash process.
+* Target your Pull Request to the `master` branch of the `public-apis`

 Once you’ve submitted a pull request, the collaborators can review your proposed changes and decide whether or not to incorporate (pull in) your changes.